Silver-Ore-Team/zBassMusic/README.md

 ## Support

 If you have found a bug in zBassMusic, please [create an issue](https://github.com/Silver-Ore-Team/zBassMusic/issues/new) and state your problem in detail.
-Include zBassMusic version, plugin version and your environment (other plugins, stack traces etc.).
+Include zBassMusic version, Union version and your environment (other plugins, stack traces etc.).

 ## License